Ellior2/Ellior2.github.io/_posts/2017-05-09-Geoduck-Trials-2017.md

 ![im](https://raw.githubusercontent.com/Ellior2/Ellior2.github.io/master/images/geolarvae.JPG)

-Happy larvae back in their homes!
+All of the larvae were distributed into their new homes.

 ### 5/15/17